maubanel/P4-DAM-Admin/README.md

 `p4 obliterate -y //DEPOTNAME/FilePaths...`

+### If typemap is messup, retype project by going to a root folder on a workspace and running

+`p4 edit -t auto ...`

+Submit changes to the server.

 ### DAM
 * To limit DAM users from creating projects or repositories go to **Teams** dashboard and click on the user proflie on thg etop right.
 Click on **Company settings**.
 Go to **Features** and adjust the settings to limit projects.